The U.S. unemployment rate hit 14.7% in April, the highest since the Great Depression. Over 20 million people lost their jobs last month.

 When was the last time you overhauled your resume?
 As an older, more experienced job hunter, it’s not enough to simply change a few dates and descriptions when you start looking for a new position.
 The resume style and design that got you in the door years ago can make you look downright prehistoric now.

-It’s tough enough out there already: Unemployed job hunters age 55 to 64 spend a median of 34.5 weeks looking for work, vs. 22.2 weeks for workers of all ages, the Bureau of Labor Statistics reports.
+It was tough enough out there already before the COVID-19 pandemic: Unemployed job hunters age 55 to 64 spend a median of 34.5 weeks looking for work, vs. 22.2 weeks for workers of all ages, the Bureau of Labor Statistics reports.

-And in a recent AARP survey of workers 45 and older, three-quarters cited age discrimination as a reason they weren’t confident they could find a new job in short order.
+And in an AARP survey of workers 45 and older, three-quarters cited age discrimination as a reason they weren’t confident they could find a new job in short order.

-To make sure you don’t look like a dinosaur in your field, don’t make these eight mistakes on your resume.
+To give you a better chance and finding something new, don’t make these eight mistakes on your resume.